shivanand217/Movie-Recommender/README.md

      The Tanimoto similarity is only applicable for a binary variable, and for binary variables the Tanimoto coefficient ranges from 0 to      +1 (where +1 is the highest similarity).

-- [ ] Tag similarity.
-Using the del.icio.us API, create a dataset of tags and items.
-Use this to calculate similarity between tags and see if you can find any that are almost identical.
-Find some items that could have been tagged “programming” but were not.

 - [ ] User-based efficiency.
 The user-based filtering algorithm is inefficient because it compares a user to all other users every time a recommendation is needed.
 Write a function to precompute user similarities, and alter the recommendation code